doguilmak/InferenceVision/README.md

 <br>

-## **Advanced Language Model for InferenceVision**
+## **Advanced Language Models for InferenceVision**

-To enhance your experience with **InferenceVision**, we've integrated an advanced language model based on **EleutherAI/pythia-1b**.
-This model is designed to help users understand the technical background of the project, offering detailed Q&A support on topics like geospatial analysis, object detection, and geographic coordinate calculation.
+To enhance your experience with **InferenceVision**, we've integrated two advanced language models—**InferenceVision-Pythia-1B** and **InferenceVision-GPTNeo-1.3B**—that deliver intelligent, context-aware support for technical topics.
+These models are designed to assist with questions related to geospatial analysis, object detection, and geographic coordinate calculations, helping users understand the technical foundation of the platform.

 ### **Model Overview**

-**EleutherAI/pythia-1b** is a powerful language model with a large number of parameters, enabling it to generate complex, context-aware responses.
-It's fine-tuned for answering technical questions about **InferenceVision** and related topics, making it a valuable tool for users looking for deeper insights into the project's methodology.
+#### **InferenceVision-Pythia-1B**
+Based on the **EleutherAI/pythia-1b** architecture, this high-capacity model is fine-tuned specifically for the InferenceVision domain.
+It excels at generating detailed responses to complex questions involving object detection, spatial data handling, and coordinate systems.
+The model’s training was tailored to domain-specific documentation and technical prompts, ensuring precise and relevant answers.

+#### **InferenceVision-GPTNeo-1.3B**
+Built on the **EleutherAI/gpt-neo-1.3B** model, this transformer-based language model has been fine-tuned using a structured Q&A dataset customized for InferenceVision.
+It offers highly accurate responses related to geospatial workflows, coordinate transformations, and detection pipelines, making it a reliable assistant for navigating technical content.

 ### **Key Features:**

-- **Large Capacity**: Handles complex text patterns for detailed, high-quality responses.
+- **Domain-Specific Tuning**: Both models are optimized using project-specific content to ensure high relevance and contextual precision.
+- **Large-Scale Performance**: With 1B+ parameters, these models handle complex language tasks and detailed technical queries.
-- **Q&A Focus**: Tailored to answer questions about object detection and geospatial analysis.
+- **Q&A Optimization**: Structured to deliver targeted support for object detection, spatial analysis, and platform workflows.
-- **Efficient**: Optimized for large-scale data processing and intricate language tasks.
+- **Context-Aware Responses**: Capable of understanding and responding to intricate prompts across geospatial and AI domains.

-For a hands-on guide on fine-tuning and using this model with **InferenceVision**, check out the [interactive notebook](https://github.com/doguilmak/InferenceVision/blob/main/usage/InferenveVision_LLM_QA.ipynb).
+For a hands-on guide on fine-tuning and using these models with **InferenceVision**, check out the [interactive notebook](https://github.com/doguilmak/InferenceVision/blob/main/usage/InferenceVision_LLM_QA.ipynb).

 <br>